Statewide Electronic Voting Might Have Helped Hillary Clinton In The Democratic Primary, Says Report

 Back in 2016, a paper released by two graduate students from Stanford University and Tilburg University suggested primary election fraud in multiple states that favored Hillary Clinton.
 Snopes indicated that the statement was mixed in its accuracy due to the paper not undergoing peer review or academic scrutiny.
-Now, one of the study’s researcher has spoken with the San Francisco Bay View about the research and what they believe the results entail.
+Now, one of the study’s researchers has spoken with the San Francisco Bay View about the research and what they believe the results entail.

 “We saw irregularities in vote patterns.
-For example, everyone knew that there were discrepancies between most exit polls and reported polls,” said Rodolfo Cortes Barragan co-author of the study.
+For example, everyone knew that there were discrepancies between most exit polls and reported polls,” said Rodolfo Cortes Barragan, co-author of the study.
 “However, we found that there were more discrepancies in states with strictly electronic voting machines.”

 According to Barragan, Clinton won by 65 percent, and Bernie Sanders gained 35 percent in such states.
 Conversely, in states with paper ballots, Clinton won by 49 percent and Sanders 51 percent.
 He claims that voting is most reliable in Oregon, Vermont, and Massachusetts, while the worst is Louisiana.